 My Experience With CrossFit

 My friend, Jay Dirkx, kept telling me about Get Lifted; what a great gym it was and how fabulous crossfit was.
 It took about 6 months for him to push me in the door.
 When I got there, my goal was to improve my long distance hiking capacity.
 During my assessment, I rowed hard but couldn't do a push up or a pull up.
 My goal was to get to class 3 times a week.
 Then I found myself frustrated if I didn't get there every day.
 Kevan Benson started Sunday workouts, sometimes at the gym, sometimes at the Sun Bowl stadium.
 Being invited for Sunday WODs was like being chosen for the kickball team in 5th grade.
 I got to workout with the big kids.
 I was hooked.
-Crossfit has kept me in shape for my original goal.
-Last year, I hiked rim to rim in the Grand Canyon without a sore muscle.
-This August, I will be hiking the John Muir Trail with my son, nephew, brother and Bonita Thomsen.
-And, in October, I am again hiking the Grand Canyon, Rim to River to Rim (rest day for Mom at the bottom) with my mother for her 82nd birthday.
+Crossfit has kept me in shape for my original goal, long distance hiking.
+Last year, I hiked the John Muir Trail with my son, my nephew, and two of my brothers.
+In October, I was able to hike the Grand Canyon, Rim to River to Rim (rest day for Mom at the bottom) with my mother for her 82nd birthday.
 I am now back at the gym working 5 days a week with Manny Chavez on conditioning.

 My Work/Rest Schedule

 I hike or run the 4 dogs daily.
 I do a long trail run or road run about once a week.
 I spend an hour in the clutches of Manny Chavez Monday-Friday.
 I row in the office between patient visits.